Spatially explicit models for inference about density in unmarked or partially marked populations: The hierarchical model

+where $\mathbb{E}(z_{ijk}) = \lambda_{ij}$ is the expected number of captures or detections of individual $i$ at trap $j$.
+We model this encounter rate as a function of the Euclidean distance between the individual's activity center $\mathbf{s}_i$ (also a latent variable) and the trap location, $d_{ij} = \|\mathbf{s}_i - \mathbf{x}_j\|$.
+A model for the activity centers is presented in the next section; here we continue by assuming that the expected encounter frequency of an individual is related to $d_{ij}$ as follows:

-where $\lambda_0$ is the expected encounter rate at $d=0$ and $k_{ir}$ is some positive-valued function of distance $d_{ir}$.
-We assume
+where $\lambda_0$ is the encounter rate at $d=0$ and $g(d)$ is a positive-valued, typically monotonically decreasing, function of distance.
+We make use of the standard half-normal detection function used in distance sampling [\citet{bucklandetal2001}]:

-where $\sigma$ is a scale parameter related to home range size. $\sigma$ also determines the degree of correlation among counts since animals with large home ranges are more likely to be detected at multiple traps relative animals with small home ranges.
-The phenomenon is analogous to correlation induced by averaging spatial noise, in which case there is a unique correlation between the smoothing kernel and the induced covariance function \citep{higdon:02}.
+where $\sigma$ is a scale parameter determining the rate of decay in encounter probability.
+This parameter also determines the degree of correlation among counts since animals with large home ranges are more likely to be detected at multiple traps relative to animals with small home ranges.
+This is analogous to correlation induced by averaging spatial noise, in which case there is a well-defined relationship between the smoothing kernel and the induced covariance function [\citet{higdon02}].
+Finally, we note that although our focus here is on distance-related heterogeneity in encounter rate, other sources of variation could be modeled by considering trap- or occasion-specific covariates of $\lambda_0$ and $\sigma$ as is customary in traditional SCR applications.

-We emphasize that our focus is on situations in which individuals are {\it not} uniquely identifiable, and therefore the encounter frequencies for each individual cannot be observed, and so they are latent variables.
-We assume that these latent variables are realizations from a Poisson distribution with mean $\lambda_{ir}$:

-In traditional SCR models, $z_{irt}$ are the observed data, {\it i.e.}, the frequency of encounters of individual $i$ at trap $r$ on replicate survey $t$.
-However, when individual identity is not known, the observed data are the sample- and trap-specific totals, aggregated over all individuals:

-Thus the data required by our model are a reduced-information summary of the latent encounter histories.